p2p/bitcoin-exchange/README.md

 from the exchanges perspective since the clients will never use the exchange directly.
 * Settlement of assets should be made on a regular basis (daily or weekly) between brokers in a broker-pool in order to minimize the possible loss off assets in the event of fraud or default.

+## Legal issues
-* Each broker must comply with local laws in the jurisdiction where the broker is located.
+* Each virtual exchange must comply with local laws in the jurisdictions where the brokers are located.
 * Any legal issue is a matter between brokers in a virtual exchange or between a broker and its clients.
 * The exchange itself cannot be held responsible for any legal issues.